 Now, as a first exploration.
 I wasn’t so ambitious as to make the ice cream but preparing the flavoring had its own potential.
 Jeni promised that a short roasting of the fruit would concentrate its flavor, and I liked the thought of the light syrup that the cooking might release.
 I grabbed two handfuls of strawberries and my vented roasting pan and started in.

 In presenting her recipes, Jeni also presents her Ohio suppliers.
-Her prose on the fragrant mint that one farm surprised her with turned my mind to my Ohio garden and the great cloud of lemon mint right outside my door.
+Her prose on the fragrant mint that one farm surprised her with turned my mind to my Ohio garden and the great cloud of balm mint right outside my door.
 Ideal for teas, the planting was starting to go wild.
-What better way is there to cut back an edible plant than to chow down it.
+What better way is there to cut back an edible plant than to chow it down?

-Along with stalks of lemon mint, I grabbed a sprig of parsley just because it smelled so good and rescued the last great stalk of rhubarb left in the garden.
+Along with stalks of balm mint, I grabbed a sprig of parsley just because it smelled so good and rescued the last great stalk of rhubarb left in the garden.

 All these I chopped and tossed with the whole, unhulled strawberries adding a generous tablespoon of walnut oil, a pinch of salt, a splash of port, and a dusting of sesame seeds.
 These I roasted in a 400 degree oven for a good 15 minutes—more than a few minutes—but enough for a light blackening on the flesh of berry and stems.
 I spooned the roasted fruit into bowls and splashed a little more port on the grilling pan to release caramelized juices into a light syrup.
 To sweeten the pot, into each bowl I dolloped a melon ball scoop of ice cream, Jeni’s splendid Wildberry Lavender.
 The ice cream cooled the tongue so that each taste of strawberry rhubarb would shine.
 The result was indeed wonderfully intense and satisfying and all a fitting end to those last perfect strawberries and the last great gifts of spring.